-HONOLULU (AP) — Weather officials have downgraded a tropical storm moving through Hawaii to a tropical depression, reflecting weaker winds and rainfall as the system makes its way across the Big Island and Maui.
+HONOLULU (AP) — Weather officials downgraded a tropical storm moving through Hawaii to a tropical depression, but weaker winds and rainfall still knocked out power for about 6,500 people on Maui and the Big Island.

-The National Weather Service canceled all storm and flood warnings for Tropical Storm Flossie in Hawaii on Monday evening, keeping only a flash flood watch in effect until Tuesday night.
+The National Weather Service canceled all storm warnings for Tropical Storm Flossie in Hawaii on Monday evening, keeping a flash flood watch in effect statewide until Tuesday night.

-Weather officials say Flossie may still cause power outages and road closures, with wind gusts up to 40 mph (64 kph) through mountain passes.
+Weather officials said a downgraded Flossie may still cause power outages and road closures, with wind gusts up to 40 mph (64 kph) through mountain passes.

 The downgrade came before Flossie hit Oahu, the most populous island in the chain.
 With Flossie still a few hours away, emergency officials dealt with a high number of accidents — including six within an hour on one road connecting the eastern side of the island with the main part of Honolulu.